-- (1) The president or, in the president's absence, the vice-president for club, is to preside as chairperson at each general meeting of the association. - (2) If the president and the vice-president for club are absent or unwilling to act, the members present must elect one of their number to preside as chairperson at the meeting.
+- (1) The president or, in the president's absence, the vice-president with the greatest number of years of continuous membership, is to preside as chairperson at each general meeting of the association. - (2) If the president and the vice-president with the greatest number of years of continuous membership are absent or unwilling to act, the members present must elect one of their number to preside as chairperson at the meeting.